RHFieldProductManagement/baremetal-ipi-lab/04-deploying-cluster.md

 > **NOTE**: The installer will consume the install-config.yaml and remove the file from the state direcrtory.
 If you have not saved it somewhere else you can regenerate it with `openshift-baremetal-install create install-config --dir=ocp` on a running cluster.

-Before proceeding it's recommended that you download and install tmux (a terminal multiplexer) in case you lose connectivity to the provisining host.
-The install commands is quite long running so using tmux would prevent it from being compromised by network dropouts.

-Install tmux by running `sudo dnf install tmux -y` from the provisoning host.

-> **NOTE**: For help with tmux search [google](https://www.google.com/search?q=tmux+help&oq=tmux+help) or try [here](https://tmuxguide.readthedocs.io/en/latest/tmux/tmux.html).

 ~~~bash
 [lab-user@provision scripts]$ $HOME/scripts/openshift-baremetal-install --dir=ocp --log-level debug create manifests
 DEBUG OpenShift Installer 4.5.12